nespza10/website/_pages/about.md

   <img src="/assets/images/yosemite_2021.jpg" alt="">
 </figure>

-- Born in <strong>Yokohama</strong>, Japan.
-Raised in <strong>Fairfax</strong>, CA.

-- Attending <strong>UC San Diego</strong> (Graduating Spring 2025), go tritons!
+I am currently an undergraduate student at <strong>UC San Diego</strong>, graduating class of 2025 (go tritons! 🔱).
+I was born in <strong>Japan</strong>, raised in <strong>Fairfax</strong>, CA, and ventured down to sunny San Digo for my undergraduate studies and coffee/tea reviews I like to post in 2021.

-  - My research experience began in undergrad where I first worked as a research assistant and now currently am working on my honor's thesis in [Dr. Gedeon Deak's](https://cogdevlab.ucsd.edu/home) lab studying maternal cues and their ability to elicit<strong>Joint Attention</strong>.<br /><br />
+My research experience began in undergrad where I first worked as a research assistant and now currently am working on my honor's thesis in [Dr. Gedeon Deak's](https://cogdevlab.ucsd.edu/home) lab studying maternal cues and their ability to elicit <strong>Joint Attention</strong>.<br /><br />

-- Lived in <strong>San Francisco</strong> for the next 3 years working as a Clinical Research Coordinator at UCSF's [Memory and Aging Center](https://memory.ucsf.edu/) with [Dr. Virginia Sturm](https://canlab.ucsf.edu/).
-In this lab we were interested in measuring emotion dysfunction in neurodegenerative disease and neurodevelopmental disorders via autonomic signals, MRI, and coding facial expression.
-  - SF will always have a special place in my heart.
-Reach out if you need dumpling recs or hidden gems of Golden Gate Park.<br /><br />

-- Moved to <strong>San Diego</strong> in the heart of the pandemic (summer 2020) to start graduate school at [UCSD](https://cogsci.ucsd.edu/graduates/phd-program/index.html) with [Dr. Bradley Voytek](https://cogsci.ucsd.edu/people/faculty/bradley-voytek.html).
-  - Living in San Diego has been a dream!
-I love running, camping, beach days, and all things outdoors in the sunshine.
+I am majoring in Cognitive Science with a Neuroscience specialization where I studied the biological, cognitive and behavioral implications of neuroscience, as well as the varying applications of neuroscience on AI, medicine, therapy, and much more.
+Due to my intersts in neuroscience and data science, I hope to further my studies by combining both both fields (such as in neuro/bioinformatics or data analysis in a neurology context.

+Some of my hobbies include surfing, swimming, art, traveling, and posting coffee/tea reviews! (definitely reach out if you need any suggestions for places to get coffee/tea in San Diego ☕️)

 ## Contact: